 Docker uses a client-server architecture.
 The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers.
 The Docker client and daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon.
 The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.
 Another Docker client is Docker Compose, that lets you work with applications consisting of a set of containers.

+Container creation workflow in Docker Engine:

+Docker CLI used for executing a command. when we execute the command it pass the information to daemon.
+The Docker daemon receive this information from CLI with the help of rest API calls.

+Unix socket uses rest API calls in order to transfer the information from client to daemon.

 Nginx Application Container: